RIDM: Reinforced Inverse Dynamics Modeling for Learning from a Single Observed Demonstration: Reinforced Inverse Dynamics Modeling

 \subsection{Inverse Dynamics Model Reinforcement}

-RIDM's required second phase seeks to iteratively update the inverse dynamics model parameters in response to the environment reward.
-The process executed here is illustrated in Figure \ref{fig:ridm_schematic}, where one can see that RIDM uses the expert's demonstration as a type of behavior template in the sense that the expert's state trajectory is used as a sequence of set points to drive behavior.
+RIDM's required second phase seeks to iteratively update the inverse dynamics model parameters in response to the environment return.
+The process executed here is illustrated in Figure \ref{fig:ridm_schematic}, where one can see that RIDM uses the expert's demonstration as a behavior template in the sense that the expert's state trajectory is used as a sequence of set points to guide behavior.

 The iterative updates to $\theta$ are computed as follows.
 First, the learner uses $\mathcal{M}_\theta$ and the expert demonstration to generate a trajectory of experience.
 It does so by, when in state $s_t$ at time step $t$, executing action $\widetilde{a_t} = \mathcal{M}_\theta(s_t, s_{t+1}^e)$, which results in a transition to state $s_{t+1}$ and the observation of reward $r_t$.
-After this trajectory has been generated, the learner computes the cumulative environment reward $R_{env}(D^e \; ; \; \theta) = \sum_t r_t$, where we have made the dependence on both the (fixed) expert demonstration data $D^e$ and the (tunable) model parameters $\theta$ explicit.
-Finally, an update to $\theta$ is computed as the solution to
+After this trajectory has been generated, the learner computes the cumulative environment reward $R_{env}(D^e \; ; \; \theta) = \sum_t r_t$, which is dependent on both the (fixed) expert demonstration data $D^e$ and the (tunable) model parameters $\theta$.
+In a given iteration, $i$, an update to $\theta$ is computed as the solution to:

 It is important to note that, here, expert's actions are \textit{unknown}.
 While $R_{env}(D^e \; ; \; \theta)$ is used to reinforce the learning of the inverse dynamics model parameters, the learner is always guided by the same, fixed, state-only expert demonstration trajectory.